‘The Four Last Things:’ Death, Judgment, Hell, and Heaven,

 especially when our present seems to be so attractive.

-Perhaps some morbid people are plagued by the thoughts of their own death.
+Perhaps some morbid people are plagued by the thoughts of

 Most of us, however, have no interest in looking at death